 I can imagine lots of authors chafing at this advice.
 This isn’t evidence of publishers or designers lacking imagination, but simple recognition that you have milliseconds to grab a reader’s attention in the fast-moving stream of the internet.

-You should use that time wisely and flash up a giant neon sign which screams, “This is the kind of book you love!”
+You should use that time wisely and flash up a giant neon sign.
+“This is the kind of book you love!”

 Great book cover design is a bat-signal to its target reader.